-Address: An der Weinstrasse 7 01612 Diesbar-Seusslitz, Germany
+Address: An der Weinstrasse 7 01612 Diesbar-Seußlitz, Germany

 Address: Grüner Weg 44, 01796 Pirna, Germany

 This boutique small winery run by the passionate Wolfgang Winn is a great introduction to Saxon Wine Route.
-Carrying on a tradition of wine making that Augustus the Strong started with his Blauburgunder wines back in 1403, hobby winemaker Wolfgang Winn has been pressing wines from the Pillnitz Royal Vineyard on the southern slope of the Borsberg and from the Schlossblick vineyard in Pirna.
+Carrying on a 300 year old tradition of winemaking that dates back to when Augustus the Strong started with his Blauburgunder wines, hobby winemaker Wolfgang Winn has been pressing wines from the Pillnitz Royal Vineyard on the southern slope of the Borsberg and from the Schlossblick vineyard in Pirna.
 Winn grows a wide variety of grapes that are popular here on the Elbe including Müller-Thurgau, Goldriesling, Pinot Blanc, Ruländer, Traminer, Morio Muskat, Scheurebe, Pinot Noir and Dornfelder.

 In season, you can wonder through the royal vineyards in Pillnitz or soak in the sun on their sun terrace and chat to Wolfgang Winn at his historic vineyard cottage on the Leitenweg overlooking the Elbe valley.

 Where to stay on the Saxon Wine Route